thycotic/dsv-docs/product/cli-ref/policy.md

 ### Allow Users to Assign Specific Roles

-**Case:** A user needs to assign roles when they create client credentials, but must not be able to self-elevate by assigning an admin level role.
+**Case:** A User needs to assign Roles when they create client credentials, but must not be able to self-elevate by assigning an admin level Role.

-**Solution:** Use a naming convention when creating roles and specify a prefix with a wildcard to only allow users to assign roles that match the naming convention, as modeled in the following example.
+**Solution:** Use a naming convention when creating Roles and specify a prefix with a wildcard to only allow Users to assign Roles that match the naming convention, as modeled in the following example.

 ```yaml
 - id: erji23829828